Our Team

 Daijiang Li, Post-doctoral researcher 2016-2020

-Currently an Assistant Professor at Louisiana State University
+Currently an Assistant Professor at the University of Arizona

 Cherice Smithers, MS student 2018-2020